Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Appendix.md

     It will create a Data Lake storage account and Synapse workspace in the new resource group or in the exsiting resource group as per the parameter configuration.

     1. Install Powershell [Az](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-7.1.0).
 Install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 Clone the repo and browse to the infra folder under this path (..\azure-health-data-services-samples\samples\Analytics Visualization\scripts\infra).
 Log in by running "az login" and following the instructions.
-    2. Run below command on powershell terminal to set the subscription where the infra deployment will be done.
+    2. Run below command on powershell terminal to set the subscription where the infra deployment will be done, where 'xxxx-xxxx-xxxx-xxxx-xxxxxx' is your subscription ID.
     ```PowerShell
     az account set -s 'xxxx-xxxx-xxxx-xxxx-xxxxxx'
     ```
     where 'xxxx-xxxx-xxxx-xxxx-xxxxxx' is your subscription ID.

-    3. Browse to the main.parameters.json under this path (..\scripts\infra).
+    3. Browse to the main.parameters.json under this path (.\azure-health-data-services-samples\samples\Analytics Visualization\scripts\infra)
     4. Set the parameter values as per your requirement.
 For more details, refer to the below :

         |Parameter   | Description   |